 In this account, users can buy, hold and sell investments such as funds, shares, and bonds.
-Already with the Investment ISA, a wide range of investment opportunities and financial options are available to give investors the best experience in reaching their financial goals.
+Already with the Investment ISA, a wide range of investment opportunities and financial options are available to help investors reach their financial goals.

 The Investment Account lets investors buy funds, shares, and bonds, with no annual limit, meaning there is no minimum or maximum investment requirement.
-This is the most flexible plan as users have the freedom to be as versatile in their portfolio as possible.
+This is a flexible plan as users have the freedom to be as versatile in their portfolio as possible.

 Their site states “whether you’re looking for just a single diversified fund or want to build a wide-ranging portfolio of shares, our Investment Account gives you the freedom to build a portfolio to suit you.”